redhat-appstudio/rhtap-cli/CONTRIBUTING.md

 ```

 The `IMAGE_REPO` and `IMAGE_TAG` are optional variables, you should use your own repository and tag for the image.

+By default the container is build using `podman`, you can alternatively use `buildah` by running the target `make image-buildah` instead.

 # Testing